sarapple/couch-node-utility/README.md

 node getter.js
 node converter.js
 ```
 The getter.js and converter.js scripts are required (in that order) before any processing/filtering can take place.
+The scripts below will be used separately (although combining is possible by altering the script), for purposes described below.
 ```
 node filter.js
-node finder.js
+node collector.js
 node updater.js
 ```